MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 When you refine by record type, the facet scope switches to the selected entity, and up to four facets that are specific to the entity are shown.
 For example, if you select the Account entity, you'll see the **Primary Contact** facet in addition to the global facets.

-In the **Set Personal Options** dialog box, you can also choose other facets from the ones that your system administrator or customer has made available to you.
+In the **Set Personal Options** dialog box, you can also choose other facets from the ones that your system administrator has made available to you.
 The user setting overrides the default setting. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Configure facets and filters for the search](#BKMK_ConfigureFacets)

 #### Text-based facets